tomglo10/minimal-mistakes/index.md

 entries_layout: grid
 classes: wide
 author_profile: true
-paginate: 12
+paginate: true
 ---

 Welcome to the Aging Health clinical library.
-Use the grid below to browse recent investigations, or click into a category for targeted research.
+Below you will find our latest investigations into geriatric health literacy and longevity.

 ---